Archierowe/guess_the_fruit/README.md

 # Guess the fruit game

-## DESCRIPTION
+## Introduction and welcome
 This game is for my son, Eben.
-He loves music and in his early months he would only seem to settle to one particular music video on YouTube - it was by a channel called Hey Bear Sensory - recommended by a sensory special needs teacher.
+He loves music and in his early months he would only seem to settle to one particular music video on YouTube - it was by a channel called Hey Bear Sensory (recommended to me by a primary school teacher friend).
 My son loves the images (dancing fruit) and the music, which is always upbeat and uplifting.
 When whe was 6 months old he always smiled and laughed as he watched strawberry's and blueberry's dancing to music.
+This got me thinking...

-I thought that making a small and accesible game for kids that included these fruits and images would be not only fun and entertaining but educational, as Wayne and Lucie over at Hey Bear Sensory say... "we invite you to explore our colourful world of animation!
+What if I could make a fun and accesible game for kids that included these fruits and images?
+It would not only be fun and entertaining but educational, as Wayne and Lucie over at Hey Bear Sensory say... "we invite you to explore our colourful world of animation!
 Super cute and friendly characters promote happiness, movement, learning, visual tracking, sleep, relaxation and more!"
-So I reached out to Hey Bear Sensory and they were really happy for me to design and build a game that incorporates their winning formula into this game.
+So I reached out to Hey Bear Sensory and they were happy for me to design and build a game that incorporated their winning formula into a game.
 [Hey Bear Sensory] (https://www.youtube.com/channel/UCtf9cFBJkHVAf2qMqF01xYg) has millions of views on their YouTube channel.

-This is the first time that Hey Bear Sensory is in the hands of the child and not just on the 'Telly'.
+This is the first time that Hey Bear Sensory can be in the hands of the child (and parents) and not just, 'on the telly'.

-Having worked with children (as a teacher) for a few years now and having a young child, I can vouch for the research and personal experience with sensory experiences and the link between this and learning.
-I believe that this game provides a unique sensory experience, linking Hey Bear's fun with learning.
-This game  also provides the opportunity for parents to engage with their little ones dynamically; where having fun and learning about healthy foods is brought together.
-Add Hey Bear's colour, vibrant music and images with a rewarding game experience and you have a winning formula...
+I am a teacher myself, and having worked with children for years and having my own child, I can vouch for sensory experiences and when linked to learning are powerful and incredibly succesful gateways to a child's development and confidence.
+This game provides the opportunity for parents to engage with their little ones dynamically; where having fun and learning about healthy foods is brought together.

+I believe that this game provides a unique sensory experience, linking Hey Bear's fun with learning can aid with visual tracking, memory and concentration, even word association (should parents sit and explain each fruit by name for example - parents, get creative with this game, get involved!).
+So, add Hey Bear's colour, vibrant music and images with a rewarding game experience and you have a winning formula...

 Have fun.

 ## UX